 - Monocrystalline: Produced from a single (mono) silicon crystal, these panels are dark black in color.
 They’re long lasting and compact, but they’re among the most expensive.
 They come with efficiency ratings of 20 to 25 percent (see “Efficiency and Performance” below).
 They are considered to be among the best solar panels for home use.

 - Polycrystalline: These solar panels are less expensive because they’re made from silicon fragments rather than a large silicon crystal.
-They’re more affordable than monocrystalline but not as efficient.
-They range in efficiency from about 15 to 17 percent.
+They’re more affordable than monocrystalline but not as efficient, ranging in efficiency from about 15 to 17 percent.

 - PERC: The acronym stands for Passivated Emitter and Rear Cell, and it’s a new technology that improves the efficiency of monocrystalline panels.
 The highest efficiency of all, PERC panels can be up to 5 percent more efficient than traditional monocrystalline panels.

 - Thin-film: Not quite as efficient as other types of panels, thin-film panels do not contain pricey crystalline silicon, which makes them more affordable.
-Depending on the quality of the individual panel, it will typically range from 6 to 15 percent efficiency.
+Depending on the quality of the individual panel, efficiency will typically range from 6 to 15 percent.

 On-Grid vs. Off-Grid